Baltic Pride: Lithuania

 The parade took place in Vilnius in 2010; it was the first public pride march organised in Lithuania.

 In 2013, the mayor of Vilnius attempted to relocate the parade to the riverbank (where it had taken place in 2010), on a remote street outside the city centre.
 Two courts ruled that he could not, and that the Baltic Pride had the right to use the same route other public demonstrations did.

 Mayor of Vilnius Remigijus Šimašius from the Liberal Movement has stated he has no opposition to the city hosting the 2016 parade.
 On 18 June 2016, a crowd of 3,000 Lithuanian LGBT* community members and allies participated in the Baltic Pride March on the central avenue in the centre of Vilnius.
 The march took place without any serious incidents.
 People marched from Lukiškių Square to Bernardine Garden, a total of 2.3 km.
-After the march, the participants gathered at the Loftas art factory for a music concert, featuring performances by Dana International, DJ Leomeo, LaDiva Live, Maria Sam Katseva, Donny Montell, Ruslanas Kirilkinas and Sasha Song.
+After the march, the participants gathered at the Loftas art factory for a music concert, featuring performances by Dana International, DJ Leomeo, LaDiva Live, Maria Sam Katseva, Donny Montell, Ruslanas Kirilkinas, and Sasha Song.

 Baltic Pride was used to challenge the discriminatory application of the "anti-gay propaganda" legislation and to encourage public debate on the recognition of same-sex unions in Lithuania.

 The 2019 pride took place between 4–9 June in Vilnius.
 Around 10,000 people marched in the gay pride on 8 June 2019.

+In 2022, the Baltic Pride festival took place from 1 to 5 June.
+More than 10,000 participants attended the traditional March for Equality and Peace (the latter dedication appearing in light of the war in nearby Ukraine), and the Proud Cities Concert that followed.

 Estonia

 Pride parades have been organised since 2004 in Tallinn.
-The city hosted Baltic Pride in 2011, 2014 and 2017.
+The city hosted Baltic Pride in 2011, 2014, and 2017.